react-native-community/discussions-and-proposals/proposals/0540-layout-conformance-capabilities-vision.md

 1. Measuring the occurrence of these warnings silently internally, before rolling out (they should be relatively rare)
 2. Disable the warnings if a user explicitly opts into classic layout (such as for abandoned third-party components)

->**⚠️ Warning**
+> **⚠️ Warning**
 >
->A component was laid out with behavior incompatible with W3C Flexbox.
+> A component was laid out with behavior incompatible with W3C Flexbox.
 See more at https://reactnative.dev/docs/strict-layout.
 >
->Issue: React Native stretched your component along the main axis.
+> Issue: React Native stretched your component along the main axis.
->Fix: Add `flexGrow: 1` to your style if this was intentional or enable `<StrictLayout>` to opt into W3C behavior (no stretching).
+> Fix: Add `flexGrow: 1` to your style if this was intentional or enable `<StrictLayout>` to opt into W3C behavior (no stretching).
 >
->View: Widget.js:123
+> View: Widget.js:123<br>
->Style: Widget.js:60
+> Style: Widget.js:60

-### Capability Lockout
+### Restriction to conformant trees

 Future layout capabilities may depend on using an engine without the quirks of Yoga.
 We can enable this future flexibility, and encourage migration (avoid splitting the ecosystem) by requiring StrictLayout to use the new capabilities we add.

->**❌ Error**
+> **❌ Error**
 >
->`display: 'grid'` is only supported when using strict layout mode.
+> `display: 'grid'` is only supported when using strict layout mode.
 See more at https://reactnative.dev/docs/strict-layout.
 >
->View: Widget.js:123
+> View: Widget.js:123<br>
->Style: Widget.js:60
+> Style: Widget.js:60

 ## Betting on Yoga (Alternative Choices)